 1. Enrol with AMTRA

-Send us an enrolment form with the fee.
+Complete an enrolment form (online form for standard students, online form for veterinary nurses, or a paper form to print and return) with the appropriate fee.
 We’ll send you a training manual for you to study.
 If you wish, you can also book on a course run by one of the colleges.
 If you book a course with one of the colleges, you must still enrol directly with AMTRA.

 2. Book an exam